The University is subject to a number of Acts and Regulations which contain trade controls:

 A permit from Defence Export Controls Office (DECO) is only required when an export, supply, brokering or publishing activity is controlled and the goods, software or technology are listed in the DSGL.
 It is recommended that if you are new to export controls and are unsure if your activity will be controlled, you should complete the Activity Questionnaire first.

 If after using the Online DSGL Tool, you are unable to determine if your item is controlled in the DSGL, you will need to submit an application to DECO for assessment.
 The Office of Research will work with you in submitting your application to ensure you are registered and any required licences are obtained.
 It is important to note that it is the individual, not the institution, who is accountable under the Act for non-compliance.
-The Office of Research will work with researchers to assist them in fulfilling their compliance obligations.

 Applications can take up to 15 working days to assess with more complex applications taking considerably longer.
 It is important to include this process early in your research planning.